Telephony

 The PhoneTrips site was created by those known to some as "Phone Phreaks."
 Contrary to all the negative press terms like "Hacker" and "Phreak" have gotten, the honest truth is that they're all individuals, just like any of us, and the media stereotypes about them are often as phony and misleading as a nine-dollar bill (mainly because the truth is too boring to make good press copy).

-In fact, in the eyes of the popular press, anyone who likes to dig into electronic equipment or computer code, in an effort to understand how it works and how to fix it if something breaks, would be promptly branded a "hacker" by the popular press.
+In fact, in the eyes of the popular press, anyone who likes to dig into electronic equipment or computer code, in an effort to understand how it works and how to fix it if something breaks, would immediately be branded a "hacker."

 The truth is that I have better things I choose to do with my time than cheat payphones, or try to get free long-distance calls, and so do the guys who run PhoneTrips.
 Check it out for yourself.